-- 86. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully set forth herein. - 87.
-Plaintiff brings this claim individually and on behalf of the other members of the Fee Class, respectively, and in alternative to the breach of contract claim brought on behalf of Plaintiff and the other members of the Fee Class. - 88.
-The University has received a benefit to which it is not entitled at the expense of Plaintiff and other members of the Fee Class.
-Plaintiff and other members of the Fee Class were charged for and paid University fees and did not receive the full benefit of their bargain when the school shut down most facilities.
-Accordingly, the University should reduce charges and return the monies paid for fees for the Winter 2020 semester by Plaintiff and other members of the Fee Class.
-Equity demands the reduction in charges and the return of these amounts paid by Plaintiff and other members of the Fee Class. - 89.
-Plaintiff and the other members of the Fee Class were charged for and paid fees for or on behalf of students, which were intended to cover the cost of services for the Winter 2020 semester.
-In exchange, students were entitled to receive Fee-related services for the entire semester. - 90.
-With respect to fees, the University stopped providing the services these fees were intended to cover. - 91.
-The University has refused to reduce charges and has retained fees paid by Plaintiff and other members of the Fee Class, without providing the services for which they were paid and, as such, has been enriched.
+85. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully set forth herein.

+86. Plaintiff brings this claim individually and on behalf of the other members of the Fee Class, respectively, and in alternative to the breach of contract claim brought on behalf of Plaintiff and the other members of the Fee Class.

+87. The University has received a benefit to which it is not entitled at the expense of Plaintiff and other members of the Fee Class.
+Plaintiff and other members of the Fee Class paid University fees and did not receive the full benefit of their bargain when the school shut down most facilities.
+Accordingly, the University should return a prorated amount of funds paid for fees for the Spring 2020 semester by Plaintiff and other members of the Fee Class.
+Equity demands the return of these amounts paid by Plaintiff and other members of the Fee Class.

+88. Plaintiff and the other members of the Fee Class were charged for and paid fees for or on behalf of students, which were intended to cover the cost of services for the Spring 2020 semester.
+In exchange, students were entitled to receive Fee-related services for the entire semester.

+89. The University stopped providing the services these fees were intended to cover.

+90. The University has refused to refund fees paid by Plaintiff and other members of the Fee Class, without providing the services for which they were paid and, as such, has been enriched.

-92. The University has been unjustly enriched by refusing to reduce charges and by retaining the fees paid by Plaintiff and the other members of the Fee Class for the semester while not providing the services for which those fees were intended.
-Equity requires that the University reduce charges and return the fees paid by Plaintiff and the other members of the Fee Class.
+91. The University has been unjustly enriched by retaining the fees paid by Plaintiff and the other members of the Fee Class for the semester while not providing the services for which those fees were intended.
+Equity requires that the University return the fees paid by Plaintiff and the other members of the Fee Class.